Search by

 State College is a prime spot for students, hosting some of the oldest colleges in the U.S. that attract learners worldwide.
 With programs in business, health, arts, and more, the city’s academic scene rocks.
 Here are three leading universities in State College, perfect for your studies.
 These universities will definitely give you the choice you need.

-1. Pennsylvania State University: Known for its strong academic programs in Engineering, Business, and the Sciences, Penn State draws students from across the globe.
+1. Pennsylvania State University: Known for its strong academic programs in Engineering, Business, and the Sciences, Penn State campus draws students from across the globe.

 2. Johns Hopkins University: With a reputation for excellence in medical and research programs, Johns Hopkins is a leader in healthcare and scientific research.